Justice, Equity, Diversity & Inclusion

-We are building a landscape stewardship movement in California, and we recognize that there is much work to be done to ensure this movement is rooted in justice and equity.
 The Justice, Equity, Diversity, and Inclusion (JEDI) Roundtable (Healing Severed Connections) is a group of people from a variety of racial backgrounds, organizational and movement roles, and geographical locations.
 We are all active thought leaders and movement builders in the effort to create a more justice-focused landscape stewardship movement.
-And, as active participants in the California Landscape Stewardship Network, we leverage this commitment to support the Network in advancing all priorities described in the Strategic Roadmap from these fundamental values.
+And as active participants in the CLSN, we leverage this commitment to support the Network in advancing all priorities described in the Strategic Roadmap from these fundamental values.

 We are actively collaborating to create tools, approaches, and meaningful conversation that help evolve the work of landscape conservation to be more inclusive, equitable, and culturally relevant.
 We strive to support the leadership of communities of color and those who have faced historic disinvestment, and we recognize these are often the people who have long stewarded the land or been denied access to it.